1. Current Policy

 |Foreign language versions*|

-* Updated foreign language versions will be available in due course.
-In the event of any inconsistency between a foreign language version and the English version, the English version prevails.
+*The foreign language versions are yet to be updated for 2015, in the event of any inconsistency between a foreign language version and the English version, the English version prevails.

 A Chinese traditional characters translation of the Policy (prepared by the Australian Commerce and Industry Office, Taipei – 澳大利亞商工辦事處台北) is available here – 澳大利亞外國投資審核政策.